caspervonb/node-browser_process/doc/man/browser_process.spawn.3.md

 ## PARAMETERS

 `identifier` *String*
-:   The identifier to use.
+:   Specifies the identifier of the target browser, this may either be the name of a browser or an absolute executable path.

 `args` *Array*
-:   The command line arguments to use.
+:   Specifies the command line arguments to use.

 `options` *Object*
 :   `cwd` *String*